 May 16 to October 11 (7 days per week)

 Hours: 10:00 a.m. to 5:00 p.m. (last admission 4:45 p.m.)

-You will get a maps as shown on the right side when you enter the museum.
-All information will be in English.
+You will get a map as shown on below when you enter the museum.
+All information on that will be in English and not in German!

 Don't miss to see the interesting film which is shown.
 There is no extra charge for it and a little surprise is waiting for you at the end.

 Many thanks to Anne MacDougall and Calligraph Design Advertising